rackerlabs/rackspace-whitepapers/content/email-hosting/email-fundamentals.md

 #### Bayesian filtering

-Bayesian Filtering is a technique that applies a bit of Artificial Intelligence to the content of e-mail to determine if the message is SPAM.
-Since the entire e-mail must be inspected, this step requires that the mail be delivered fully to the server before a decision can be made.
+Bayesian Filtering is a technique that applies a bit of Artificial Intelligence to the content of email to determine if the message is SPAM.
+Since the entire email must be inspected, this step requires that the mail be delivered fully to the server before a decision can be made.
 This means that Bayesian filtering requires a much higher network overhead than other techniques in addition to a high CPU overhead.
 Still, it can be a highly effective method for filtering out SPAM.
 Bayesian filtering can often have a high false-positive rate, so care needs to be taken in applying it to a server.
-Generally, each e-mail account should have its own Bayesian database (as each user's e-mail is different) and mail should be marked as SPAM or moved to a SPAM folder rather than be deleted outright.
+Generally, each email account should have its own Bayesian database (as each user's email is different) and mail should be marked as SPAM or moved to a SPAM folder rather than be deleted outright.
 The big improvement here is that Bayesian filtering "learns" what should be marked as SPAM and what should be passed as ham.
 This requires some method by which the user can train the Bayesian filter.
 As such, proper setup is difficult and complex, often with a lot of permissions juggling.
-This is particularly true when e-mail accounts are stored in a relational database.
+This is particularly true when email accounts are stored in a relational database.

 #### Greylisting